 Masha and the Firebird

-Masha and the Firebird is currently in it's second development stage, following a hugely successful Arts Council England supported R&D with Theatre Delicatessen.
-This culminated in two fully-accessible showing at the Bathway Theatre Greenwich and at the Old Library in Southwark.
+Masha and the Firebird is currently in it's second development stage, following a hugely successful Arts Council England supported R&D with Theatre Delicatessen in 2017.
+This culminated in two fully-accessible showings at the Bathway Theatre Greenwich and at the Old Library in Southwark.

 Masha is in all respects a totally ordinary girl, but with an extraordinary gift.
 She is so talented at painting that the Firebird himself approaches her, asking her to paint his eggs to disguise them from the evil witch Baba Yaga.
 What follows is an adventure even Masha herself could not have foreseen - a journey which takes her to the gloomy bottom of the deepest lakes and balancing on threads of starlight in the night sky.